 - Botched Negotiations: If your service provider refuses to accept Trim’s negotiation efforts, you may have to call them up yourself and discuss the problem.
 Also, make sure that Trim isn’t charging you for a botched or failed negotiation.

 - Unwanted Subscriptions: Trim can renew and cancel subscriptions.
 This means that it may renew subscriptions that you do not want to renew or cancel the ones that you do want.

 - SMS Charges: Using the SMS app for Trim may leave you with additional charges on your monthly phone bill because you are liable to pay for these SMS messages.

 The answer to this question depends on what type of person you may be.
 Some people wish to take care of everything themselves, so services like Trim don’t really appeal to them in terms of utility.

-Alternatively, some prefer accessibility and convenience and for them, Trim may just be the hero they’ve been hoping for.
+Alternatively, some prefer accessibility and convenience and for them.
+And after reading this Trim review, perhaps it’s worth a shot.
 Even if you like to do everything yourself, you might want to give it a go.

 It all culminates down to what you prefer.
 But our Trim review found that this little bot can definitely be worth your time if used properly.
 And you don’t need to worry about the safety of your data and information!

 Trim is a convenient, easy-to-use service that helps you save money in places you weren’t aware of.
 It’s like a financial management service that you can carry around in your pocket, on-call anytime, anywhere!